IWSLT/IWSLT.github.io/_pages/2022/sponsors.md

 and used to fund students grants and human evaluations and data collections run by non-profit entities.

-IWSLT 2022 offers 4 tiers of sponsorships in cash:
+IWSLT 2022 offers 5 tiers of sponsorships in cash:

+- Diamond Sponsor: $10,000
 - Platinum Sponsor: $5,000
 - Gold Sponsor:     $3,000
 - Silver Sponsor:   $2,000
 - Bronze Sponsor:   $1,000

-and two tiers for sponsorships in kind (e.g. computing credits):
+and 3 tiers for sponsorships in kind (e.g. computing credits):

+- Diamond Sponsor: $20,000
 - Platinum Sponsor: $10,000
 - Gold Sponsor:      $5,000